+Both the re-examination procedure and the appeal procedure are free of charge.

+(iii) Final decisions under this paragraph are binding on the public authority holding the information, and that reasons are stated in writing, at least where access to information is refused;

+Answer:

-The decision of an authority not to release information has to state the reasons in writing (section 20 of the Administrative Procedure Act; section 23 of the Ordinance (1996:271) on Cases and Matters in the General Courts).
-The Environmental Information Act also contains such a requirement (section 8).
+As a general rule, a decision of a public authority in a matter that relates to the exercise of public authority vis-à-vis an individual has to state the justification for the decision in writing (section 20 of the Administrative Procedure Act; section 23 of the Ordinance (1996:271) on Cases and Matters in the General Courts).
+A decision to refuse a request for environmental information has to be in writing if so requested by the applicant (chapter 6, section 3 of the Public Access to Information and Secrecy Act and section 8 of the Act on Environmental Information held by Certain Private Sector Bodies).

-When a court has decided after an appeal to grant an application to examine an official document, the authority holding the information has to ensure that the applicant has access to the document.
+When a court has decided after an appeal to grant a request to access an official document, the authority holding the document has to ensure that the applicant is given access to it.

-To ensure that authorities handle their business correctly, the actions and omissions of the public authorities are examined by the Parliamentary Ombudsmen (JO; www.jo.se) and the Chancellor of Justice (JK; www.jk.se).
-Following a complaint or on their own initiative, the Parliamentary Ombudsmen can examine whether an authority has acted as it is supposed to.
-The Parliamentary Ombudsmen cannot order an authority to act, but as a rule the authorities follow their decisions and recommendations.
-The Chancellor of Justice supervises central government authorities, employees and service providers, etc. However, the Parliamentary Ombudsmen and the Chancellor of Justice are the bodies that exercise extraordinary scrutiny and not ordinary supervisory authorities.
-Both the Parliamentary Ombudsmen and the Chancellor of Justice are able to bring charges as special prosecutors against officials who have committed criminal offences by violating their obligations in the exercise of their duties.

-Article 9, paragraph 2
+(b) Measures taken to ensure that, within the framework of national legislation, members of the public concerned meeting the criteria set out in paragraph 2 have access to a review procedure before a court of law and/or another independent and impartial body established by law, to challenge the substantive and procedural legality of any decision, act or omission subject to the provisions of article 6;

+Answer:

-The right to a determination by a court of law of the substantive and formal validity of decisions, etc., covered by article 6 is provided for in different parts of Swedish legislation.
-In most cases, permit decisions are taken under the rules of the Environmental Code.
-Those decisions can be appealed either via a superior authority to an environmental court and then to the Environmental Court of Appeal or from an environmental court to the Environmental Court of Appeal and finally the Supreme Court.
+The right to a determination by a court of law of the substantive and formal validity of decisions, etc. covered by article 6 is provided for in different parts of Swedish legislation.
+In most cases, decisions on permits for activities that may have a significant environmental impact are taken under the provisions of the Environmental Code (1998:808).
+Those decisions can be appealed either via a superior authority to a land and environmental court and then to the Land and Environmental Court of Appeal or from a land and environmental court to the Land and Environmental Court of Appeal and finally to the Supreme Court.
 A review can examine both the formal and the substantive aspects of the decision.
-It can be mentioned in this context that satisfactory consultations including an adequate and well-conducted environmental impact statement are required before a court considers a permit application.
+A satisfactory consultation including a complete environmental impact statement is a procedural requirement before a court considers a permit application.
 If the legal requirements are not met in these respects, an application may be rejected.

 Certain permit decisions are taken by the Government as the first instance or after an appeal to the Government.
-Such government decisions can be reviewed by a court of law under the Act (2006:304) on judicial review of certain government decisions.
+In certain cases such decisions can be subject to judicial review by the Supreme Administrative Court under the Act (2006:304) on judicial review of certain government decisions.